benko/ocp4-lab-deployment/README.md

 node can communicate with, and authenticate against, any hosts you choose to involve in this, and that privilege escalation is configured correctly.

-The ``ansible.cfg`` files will probably work well unmodified, but you also definitely want to have a look at the ``hosts`` inventory and customise it for your needs and desires.
+The ``ansible.cfg`` files will probably work well unmodified, but you definitely want to have a look at the ``hosts`` inventory and customise it for your needs and desires.